Last Updated: May 2026 | Author: Munir Ardi

 Unlike an emergency shelter where you might be kicked out at 7 AM, Transitional Housing is a program where you can stay for 6 to 24 months.

-The Goal: Stabilization.
-You get your own room (or a shared apartment), and in exchange, you must work on your “Exit Plan.”
+- The Goal: Stabilization.
+You get your own room, and in exchange, you must work on your “Exit Plan.”

-The Catch: It is not free ride.
-You are usually required to pay 30% of your income (if you have any) as “program fees,” which are often held in an escrow account and given back to you when you graduate to pay for your new apartment’s deposit.
+- The Catch: It is not a free ride.
+You are usually required to pay 30% of your income as “program fees,” which are often placed in an escrow account and given back to you when you graduate.

 The “Sobriety” Rules